Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Methods

-where \({\rm SN}\) is spiking neurons, \({\rm BN}\) is batch normalization, \({\rm DW}\) is depthwise transposed convolution, \({\rm PW}\) is pointwise convolution, and \({\rm F}^l\) denotes all operations in the \emph{feedforward} module. \(O^l_t\) is not only the outputs of \emph{feedforward} module, but also the outputs of the entire recurrent module.
+where \({\rm SN}\) is spiking neurons, \({\rm BN}\) is batch normalization, \({\rm DW}\) is depthwise transposed convolution, \({\rm PW}\) is pointwise convolution, \({\rm CONCAT}\) is channel-wise concatenation. \(O^l_t\) denotes the outputs of stage \(l\) at time step \(t\).
+Similarly, \(R^l_t\) and \(A^l_t\) denote the outputs of the \emph{long-range feedback} and \emph{fusion} modules respectively. \({\rm F}^l\) denotes all operations in the \emph{feedforward} module (Appendix \ref{appendix.feedforward}).